Examples of Our Work

 We “inherited” the code base from the previous development company, and have provided telephone support, ongoing maintenance and implementation of new features as required.

-As a brief summary, we have :
+As a brief summary, and in no particular order, we have :

 - Added RSS feeds, allowing an end user to be notified of new inspections within an authority’s area.